haoshilei/GitStudy/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL...
+Git is a free software distributed under the GPL...

 git checkout -b dev
 Creating a new branch is quick.